Dr. Barbara Sturm Anti-Aging Body Cream Review

 Review

-Results you may expect from using Dr. Barbara Sturm Anti-Aging Body Cream:
+Does Dr. Barbara Sturm Anti-Aging Body Cream Work?

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 3.8 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈2.0%), and a very high occlusivity of 9.6 out of 10, mainly due to the significant content of Vitis Vinifera (Grape) Seed Oil (est. ≈9.0%) and Squalane (est. ≈6.0%).